Sharad24/Neural-Voice-Cloning-with-Few-Samples/README.md

 # Acknowledgements

-The implementation of deep voice 3 was done from the following repo: https://github.com/r9y9/deepvoice3_pytorch
+The implementation of deep voice 3 was done from the following repository: https://github.com/r9y9/deepvoice3_pytorch